 TBD, Calgary: Mandatory pre-departure orientation to be conducted by your group study program advisor

-May 21, Tulum: Tour Tulum and Coba.
+May 17 - 18, Tulum: Travel to Tulum, Tour Tulum and Coba.
 Free time in Tulum

-May 22, Tulum/Cancun/Calgary: Depart Tulum for Cancun and fly from Cancun to Calgary
+May 19, Tulum/Cancun/Calgary: Depart Tulum for return to Calgary or independent travel

 TBD, Calgary: Assignments due following the program

 The estimated cost of the Maya Archaeology and Ecology Group Study Program will include tuition, airfare, field trips, local transportation, accommodations and meals.
 The program cost is $6286.

 For the full cost breakdown and payment deadlines, please see the program Student Cost Summary.

 Important information regarding deposit payments: Deposits are non-refundable.
 Deposits secure your space in the program and allows payment for logistical arrangements to be made in advance.